-To participate in the lottery for a senior seminar in the spring semester, you must register for GU4911 Section 000, ECONOMICS SEMINAR REGISTRATION.
-Students who are eligible to register for GU4911 sec 0 are students in his/her senior year who are
+To participate in the lottery for a senior seminar, you must register for GU4911 Section 000, ECONOMICS SEMINAR REGISTRATION.
+To be eligible to register for GU4911 sec 0, you must

-- majoring in economics, financial economics and economics-math, - who have completed the prerequisites - who are not currently taking or previously taken an economics seminar.
+- be a senior - be a declared major in economics, financial economics and economics-math, - have completed all of the prerequisites (UN3211, UN3213 and UN3412) - not currently be taking, or have previously taken an economics senior seminar.